Markus Jones

-Markus Jones (born January 10, 1996) is a retired American football linebacker who is a free agent.
+Markus Jones (born January 10, 1996) is an American football linebacker who is a free agent.
 He previously played in the NFL for the Green Bay Packers and the Baltimore Ravens.
 Jones played college football for the Angelo State University Rams.

-Early years
+Early life

 Jones played football for the Crowley High School Eagles with 90 tackles and 7 sacks during his senior season.
 He also played basketball and competed in track and field, recording a 6'8 high jump in 2014.

 College career

 Jones signed with the Division II Lone Star Conference Angelo State Rams of San Angelo, Texas in 2014 as a defensive end, earning numerous accolades over the course of his collegiate career.
 As a senior, Jones recorded 84 tackles including 36.5 tackles for loss, the highest number recorded across all divisions of NCAA football.
 Jones also made 17.5 sacks in 2018, breaking the Angelo State sack record with a total of 37 career sacks, in addition to two blocked kicks and four forced fumbles.

 In January 2019, Jones competed in the annual East-West Shrine Game after being named the 2018 winner of the Gene Upshaw Award as the best offensive or defensive lineman in Division II football.
 During practices, Jones received significant attention after pushing offensive tackle Paul Adams to the ground during one-on-one drills.